Stefan Christensen ← Back to writing

 When you call something a “support meeting,” you’re establishing a helping relationship.
 The team states needs.
 Leadership problem-solves alongside them.

 When meetings feel like interrogations, people perform for the audience rather than tell the truth.
-I’ve watched this happen enough times to be certain of it.
-The framing isn’t cosmetic—it shapes behavior.
+The framing isn’t cosmetic.
+It shapes behaviour.

 What Changes